sesemeseeds/tripleD/README.md

 2. **Database Setup**:
    - Install PostgreSQL.
+   - Create new database named 'shop' under default host (localhost) and port 5432
    - Run the scripts in the `sql/` folder to set up the database schema and initial data.

 3. **Install Dependencies**:
-   - Navigate to the `code/` directory.
+   - Navigate to the `code/frontend` directory.
    - Install the required dependencies using the package manager (e.g., npm, pip).

 4. **Run the Application**:
-   - Start the backend server.
+   - Start the backend server in `code/backend` using command ``python3 manage.py runserver`` (have python installed).
-   - Open the frontend interface in your browser.
+   - Open the frontend interface in your browser using `npm run start` in `code/frontend`.